 Male From 8 to 10 pounds From 12.5 to 14 inches

 The Cornish Rex as we know it today was born on July 21, 1950.
 Serena, the cat of Nina Ennismore and Winifred Macalister, gave birth to a litter of which one of the kittens had an astrakhan coat, big ears, and a skinny tail.
 This kitten is named Kallibunker.
 A geneticist advises Nina Ennismore to breed him to confirm descendants with the same coat.
 Bingo!

 The three cubs of Kallibunker had the same characteristics, but a female escaped, and one of the two males died.
 Only Sham Pain Chas remained.
 A few years later, a small group of breeders crossed Sham Pain Chas with fellow plain-coated breeds.

 His body: the Cornish Rex has an oriental format body.
 It is long and has a deep rib cage.
 His back is arched a bit like a Greyhound.
 We notice a rounded and muscular rear end.
 He has thin, firm, and muscular legs as well.
 Moreover, this cat has the particularity of running very quickly.

 His hair: the Cornish Rex cat is distinguished by a fur that, to the touch, resembles silk.
 Here we are talking about its short-haired variety.
 His coat is soft, dense, and lush.
 Small wavelets dot the body.
 He also has small mustaches.
-There is a long-haired variety, which is called the Californian Rex.
-Its fur has the same characteristics as the Cornish Rex.
-Both have an undercoat, but no guard hair.
+Finally, there is a long-haired variety, which is called the Californian Rex.
+His fur has the same characteristics as the Cornish Rex.
+Both have an undercoat but no guard hair.